Posted in Blog, Marketing | Posted by Impact Partnership

 Periodic reworking keeps your website following modern best practices and user experience (UX) guidelines.
 It can also give you an SEO boost, as search engines tend to reward newer content.
 But be careful – too much at once can have a negative effect on your rankings.

 You may think these terms are interchangeable, but technically speaking, there is a subtle difference.
 A refresh impacts the look and feel of your website – small content changes and updates, visual stuff.
 A redesign affects the structure and functionality of your website.
 A redesign involves significant changes to the actual code of a website, whereas a refresh typically does not.

 You might decide to refresh your website when you add or lose team members, add or remove service offerings, move offices, or just want to update content.
 You might opt for a redesign if you decide the website needs to function in a different way or if you want to change the way it is built.
-To keep with the car metaphor, a refresh would be like installing new interior or changing the oil, while a redesign would be like installing a new engine.
+To use a car metaphor: a refresh would be like installing new interior or changing the oil, while a redesign would be like installing a new engine.

-Most experts suggest fully redesigning your website every 2-3 years, but some sources say you could wait up to five years between redesigns.
-Refreshes, since they take less work, should be done periodically – every year or so at the least.
+Most experts suggest fully redesigning your website every two to three years, but some sources say you could wait up to five between redesigns.
+Refreshes, since they take less work, should be done periodically – every year or so at the very least.

 If you undergo a change in staffing, location, or branding, this is a great opportunity to refresh your website.
 If you notice that your website is lacking in mobile responsiveness, is running slow, or otherwise doesn’t seem to meet the needs of your visitors, it might be time to consider a refresh.

 Before you can jump in and get your hands dirty, you should make a plan to execute your refresh (or redesign) quickly and effectively.

 Did you update your brand?
 Did something in your practice change?
 Are some of the features not functioning correctly?
 Maybe it’s just time to freshen up.
 All of these are good reasons to revisit your website strategy.